U8NWXD/oppia-wiki/Backend-tests.md

 (1 ERRORS, 0 FAILURES)
 ```

-You can find more information about the exact errors by scrolling up and looking through the error log for tests marked `FAILED` and `ERROR`.
+You can find more information about the exact errors by scrolling up and looking through the error log for tests marked `FAILED` (indicating that an assertion in the test failed) and `ERROR` (indicating that an exception was raised by the test).

 ### Coverage reports